Rain Garden & Water Quality Certification

 Professional Development Hours

-- 4.5L credit hours for landscape contractors (approved by the NC Landscape Contractors’ Licensing Board, course #660) for the workshop.
+- 5L credit hours for landscape contractors (approved by the NC Landscape Contractors’ Licensing Board, course #660) for the workshop.

-- 4 contact hours are pending approval by the NC Board of Landscape Architects (Course #6379)
+- 4.5 contact hours for landscape architects (approved by the NC Board of Landscape Architects, course #12077) for the workshop.

 - Other professionals may appeal to their respective boards to obtain professional education credits.